HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

     }
 }
 {{</highlight>}}
-This is based on the script we discussed earlier.
-Yet this one assumes you don’t have a script attached to your prefab.
-Thus what we do is attach our behavior at runtime.
 Using `AddComponent<>()` we can add any script or component Unity offers.
-Any script you have created in your project can simply be added here.
+Any script you have created in your project is available as a component and can be added this way.
 So this script could handle all of your variants.
-All you needed to do was to change the component you add.
+All you needed to do was to change the component you add. <br>
+I hope you can see how much easier this approach is.
+All you need is a Prefab for your cube without any behavior.
+Everything else can be managed from this script.
+Now you *could* go ahead and even manage the behavior through this script.
+But that down the line, that really becomes messy.
+As we have the option to work in different scripts and classes, we should make use of this.
+Robert C. Martin created the term “Single responsibility principal” for this.
+And it is a good idea to honor this principle.

 ### Half time!
 Just as a head up.
 Once you have reached this point of the chapter you have reached half time.
 And even better.
 Everything that follows is pretty much just more of the same.
 Just a little different.
 So if you are good with everything you’ve read so far, the rest will be a piece of cake! <br>
 First we will cover variants of the “for loop” and then we will look into Lists - essentially a variant of the Array.
 We will finish this chapter with a look at multi-dimensional arrays.

-Redo this
 ### For-each Loops
-As I mentioned at the beginning of the chapter, C# offer different variants of loops.
+As I mentioned at the beginning of the chapter, C# offers different variants of loops.
 They were mostly created to make some common problems more convenient.
-“For-each” loops work similar to “for” loops, except you don’t need have to bother with the iterator and the initializer, because a for each loop executes over each item in a list or array. <br>
+“For-each” loops work similar to “for” loops, except you don’t need have to bother with the iterator and the initializer. *For-each* loops iterate over every item in the list and don’t need an iterator. <br>
 Their syntax is very straight forward as well.
 {{<highlight c>}}
+private GameObject[] cuboidList = new GameObject[5];
-foreach (GameObject currentGameObject in cuboidList) { 	currentGameObject.GetComponent<Renderer>().material.color = Color.Black; }
+foreach (GameObject currentGameObject in cuboidList) {
+	CurrentGameObject = Instantiate(cuboidPrefab, Vector3.zero, Quaternion.identity); 	currentGameObject.GetComponent<Renderer>().material.color = Color.Black; }

 {{</highlight>}}

-You start with the `foreach` Keyword and follow that up by the Type of Object you want to iterate over.
+You start with the `foreach` Keyword.
+In parentheses you follow that up with the type of object you want to iterate over.
 We have a list of GameObjects, so we iterate over those.
-Then we create a name, which allows us to actually access the GameObject in each iteration.
+Next we create a name, which allows us to actually access the current GameObject in each iteration.
 This is what `cuboidList[i]` would be in “for” loops.
-Lastly we just specify the list we want to iterate over after puttig the `in` Keyword. <br>
+Lastly we just specify the array or list we want to iterate over.
+We just need to add the little word `in`.
-All of this actually reads almost like english, which is nice.
+All of this actually reads almost like English.
 On the downside, we are not automatically handed an iterator.

-Redo this
+Thus if we can not position our cuboids based on that iterator. <br>
+Here you can see, why there are different kinds of loops. *For-each* loops are great if you just want to search for an item in a list.
+Or you want to apply a certain mechanic to all items in the list. *But* if you want to do this based on the position of the object *in* the list, the good old *for* loop is better suited to handle this.

 ### While Loops
-There is yet another type of loop.
-The while loop. <br>
+The last to loops have become more uncommon over time, yet they too still have their uses! <br>
-While loops are the most basic type of loop and essentially just run as long as a condition stays true.
+“While” loops are the most basic type of loop and essentially just run as long as a condition stays true.
 Think of the Update function.
-It loops each frame, but of course has now counter to finish after a certain amount of Frames.
+It loops each frame, but of course has no counter to finish after a certain amount of Frames.
 That would be silly.
 Essentially it will loop as long as the game is running.
+The syntax for while loops is very basic:
 {{<highlight c>}}
 while(true){
 	//Code to run
 }
 {{</highlight>}}
+All you need is the `while` keyword followed by the condition in parentheses.
+The condition has to evaluate to a boolean.
+In the above example I set this to `true`.
 That would be an infinite loop. `true` can never just become false.
-So this will run forever.
+So this will run forever and will freeze your program.
+So you have to be careful how you construct your conditions with while loops.
 {{<highlight c>}}
 While(1 > 0){
 	//Code to run